showbufire/ios-yelp/README.md

-## Rotten Tomatoes
+## Yelp

-This is a movies app displaying box office and top rental DVDs using the [Rotten Tomatoes API](http://developer.rottentomatoes.com/docs/read/JSON).
+This is an simplified ios app for Yelp.

 Time spent: 16 hours